adityakr09/Zetheta-Project1a-Loanform/README.md

-# Project 1A — Multi-Step Loan Application Form
+# Multi-Step Loan Application Form
 **Zetheta Algorithms | Full Stack Engineer Internship**

 ## What This Is